 There have been many times when my faith has given me that strength to take another step.
 Particularly on the day we were told that Jessica wouldn’t be suitable for surgery and would not survive long after birth.
 As we sobbed together in the chapel following that appointment, the only thing I could hold on to was my faith.
 Somehow God would get us through this; somehow we would endure.

 …and bright hope for tomorrow

-As I have blogged recently, that appointment was a very traumatic one for us, not least because of how that news was given to us, but I also have reason to be thankful for it too.
+As I have blogged recently, that appointment was a very traumatic one for us, not least because of how that news was given to us.
+I also have a reason to be thankful for it too.
 It was that appointment that planted the seed of hope in our minds and led to Jessica having fetal surgery which gave her the chance to have surgery after she was born.

 Blessings all mine…

 We have been hugely blessed with the love and support of so many people since Jessica was first diagnosed.
 Friends and family have walked alongside us and prayed for and with us.
 They have brought food parcels to the hospital, hugged us when we cried and celebrated the milestones with us.
 They have provided a place to stay when only one parent could be accommodated at the hospital.
 Many have shared their own stories which provided empathy, encouragement and inspiration many, many times.
 We have also had some wonderful support from strangers – people who just reached out and let us know they were thinking of us and praying for us.
 A huge, huge thank you to everyone who has been there for us.